publiclab/plots2/README.md

 [![Build Status](https://travis-ci.org/publiclab/plots2.svg)](https://travis-ci.org/publiclab/plots2)

-The content management system for the Public Lab research community, the plots2 web application is a combination of a group research blog of what we call "research notes," and a wiki.
+The content management system for the Public Lab research community, the plots2 web application is a combination of a group research blog of what we call "research notes" and a wiki.

 It features a Bootstrap-based UI and a variety of community and attribution features that help the Public Lab community collaborate on environmental technology design and documentation, as well as community organizing.
 Originally a Drupal site, it was rewritten in 2012 in Ruby on Rails, and has since extended but not entirely replaced the legacy Drupal data model and database design.